 What are the risks and side effects to the mother or baby?

-Although cordocentesis is considered to be a safe procedure, it is recognized as an invasive diagnostic test that does pose potential risks.
-Miscarriage is the primary risk related to cordocentesis occurring between 1 to 2 times out of every 100 procedures.
+Although cordocentesis is considered a safe procedure, it is recognized as an invasive diagnostic test that carries a higher risk of complications to the baby, including death, than other procedures do.
+Your health care provider will offer the procedure only if other options aren’t available or they won’t produce results quickly enough.
+Miscarriage is the primary risk related to cordocentesis, occurring -1-2 times out of every 100 procedures.

 Other potential side effects include:

 - Blood loss from the puncture site